Israeli strikes on Gaza kill 22, officials say, while truck ramming near Tel Aviv hurts dozens

 The offensive has devastated much of the impoverished coastal territory and displaced around 90% of its population of 2.3 million, often multiple times.
 Hundreds of thousands of people have crowded into squalid tent camps along the coast, and aid groups say hunger is rampant.

 Goldenberg reported from Tel Aviv, Israel, Magdy from Cairo and Krauss from Dubai, United Arab Emirates.
-Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip, Jon Gambrell in Dubai, and Amir Vahdat in Tehran, Iran, contributed.
+Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip, Jon Gambrell in Dubai, and Amir Vahdat in Tehran, Iran, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war